-Step 11: select the standard port 6400.
+Step 11: Select the standard port 6400.
 Click Next.

 Step 12: Define passwords for the Administrator account and the CMS Cluster Key.
 Remember your passwords!!!
 Click Next.

 Step 14: Define the standard ports.
-Remember that port 8080 sometimes will used for a proxy port!
+Remember that port 8080 sometimes will be used for a proxy port!
 Click Next

 Step 15: Use de default values.
 Click Next.

 Step 16: Use the default port and create a password for the LCM repository.
 Click Next.